Staying safe with natural gas

 Natural gas is an efficient way to heat our homes and cook our food.
 But this relies on good maintenance and solid common sense.

-If you think there could be a gas leak in your home, do not turn on lights or electric appliances, or use landline or mobile phones.
+If you think there could be a gas leak in your home, do not turn on lights, do not use electric appliances and do not use landline or mobile phones.
 Never use a flame to look for a gas leak.

 - Open the doors and windows.